Haricharan1212/Haricharan1212.github.io/_pages/about.md

 I mostly live for the Adrenaline rush I get out of solving problems, be it puzzles or mind-bending math riddles.

-My interests include physics, computer science (specifically algorithms), electrical engineering (specifically comms.) and, of course, math.
+My interests include physics, computer science (specifically algorithms), electrical engineering (specifically signal processing and comms.) and, of course, math.

+I'm also an avid <a href='https://codeforces.com/profile/Haricharan_B'>competitive programmer</a> and I'm a Candidate Master in the Codeforces Website.